DePayFi/public-documentation/docs/payments/index.md

 ## Integration Options

-There are multiple ways to integrate DePay.
-Explore all of them and pick the one that is right for you:
+DePay offers a variety of integration methods.
+Explore each option and choose the one that best suits your needs:

 <div className="row pt-2 pb-4">
   <div className="col-12 col-md-4">